 And the demographics will tell you which social media platform fits your business needs best.

 When you’ll be choosing the social media channels you want to be the most active on, also remember and think about what type of business you have and what type of content you want to use to engage your audience.
 If you want to focus on quality visual content, beautiful pictures and video, maybe Instagram or Pinterest will be better for you than Facebook or Twitter.
+You should adapt your brand communication strategy to match individual social media channels.

 Leverage email marketing